Horse Fly Traps & Insect Control

 - security at home and on the road

 - for leisure riders, trail and sport riders

 - with hand auger, extra stable

-- (all) for a dazzling appearance li>
+- (everything) for a glamorous appearance

 - complete kit to fence a 400 meter long horse fence

 - quick and easy installation, no special tools needed

 - powerful energiser with two connection options, via battery and mains adapter